-Trauma insurance (Recovery Insurance or Critical Illness Insurance) provides you with a lump sum payout in the case of a serious illness or major injury, enabling you to pay medical bills and meet expenses.
+Trauma insurance (Critical Illness Insurance) provides you with a lump sum payout in the case of a serious illness or major injury, enabling you to pay medical bills and meet expenses.

 What are the key questions you need to ask when considering Trauma Insurance?

 Here, we help you understand how trauma insurance could help support you and your family, to allow you financial freedom during the worst of times.
 With a lump sum payment, you can focus on getting the best treatment available, paying for rehabilitation, and, if necessary, cutting back on your work hours, so you can concentrate on recovering and spending time with your loved ones.

 In essence, trauma insurance is there to make sure that a medical emergency doesn’t turn into a financial crisis.

 - What is trauma insurance and what does it cover?

 Also known as critical illness insurance or critical illness insurance, trauma cover insurance is available for specified serious illnesses and injuries that can be debilitating, and generally require extensive medical treatment.